Nursing, B.S.

 Transfer Applicants

 Entry into the traditional nursing program for external transfer students is extremely limited and is wholly dependent on space availability in the program, which in some years results in no external transfer students being admitted.
 In years where space is available, there are more applicants than spots available, so entry is not guaranteed.
-Please contact the Valentine School of Nursing recruitment specialist at slunurse@slu.edu regarding the availability to transfer.
+Contact the School of Nursing recruitment specialist at slunurse@slu.edu regarding the availability to transfer.

-4-Year BSN Transfer Requirements
+Four-Year B.S.N.
+Transfer Requirements

 • GPA of 3.2 or higher on a 4.0 scale.